 SEE ALSO: Social Media Marketing Companies

-- You can engage directly with your customers.
 Most businesses have social media pages for the express purpose of enticing customers, getting sales, and expanding their online presence.
-It is also an excellent opportunity to engage with your customers and find out what they want without doing any costly or time-consuming market research.
-If you simply ask a customer on Twitter what style clothing or flavour ice cream they’d love to see from you, they’re very likely to give you a direct answer.
-This also enables you to stand out from your competition who perhaps isn’t engaging with their users as much.
+It is also an excellent opportunity to engage with your customers and discover what they want without doing costly or time-consuming market research.
+If you ask a customer on Twitter what style of clothing or flavour of ice cream they’d love to see from you, they’re very likely to give you a direct answer.
+This also enables you to stand out from your competition, who perhaps aren’t engaging with their users as much.

 If customers are unhappy, they will often tweet at you, leave comments on Facebook and Instagram, get a thread going on Snapchat, or contact you through other platforms that your business uses.
 Unlike calling or emailing to resolve an issue, your exchange with the customer is out in public view.
-This can serve as an indirect method of marketing your business by proving that you have excellent customer service skills and you went out of your way to address a complaint.
-It’s also easy enough to inject your branding and company culture into the way you publicly handle customer service through social media.
+This can serve as an indirect method of marketing your business by proving that you have excellent customer service skills and went out of your way to address a complaint.
+It’s also easy enough to inject your branding and company culture into how you publicly handle customer service through social media.

 Growing Your Following and Online Presence

-91% of retail brands use at least two different social media channels, with apparel brands using at least five.
+91% of retail brands use at least two social media channels, with apparel brands using at least five.
 Businesses that rely heavily on visual elements like apparel, food, and design are more likely to use more than two platforms.
-What sets social media apart from other marketing methods is that the total effect is measured by how often your posts are seen and shared, and how large your following is.
-By setting up multiple social media channels, it allows you to cast a wider net when it comes to getting more customers who feel compelled to click on and share your posts.
+What sets social media apart from other marketing methods is that the total effect is measured by how often your posts are seen and shared and how large your following is.
+Setting up multiple social media channels allows you to cast a wider net when getting more customers who feel compelled to click on and share your posts.

-Having a website is a necessity for people to find your business online, but a website by itself is no longer enough.
-By establishing a social media presence, it not only provides another means for people to find you online but also proves that you are reputable.
-While some established small businesses that were opened prior to the digital age may get a pass, a newer business is going to flounder without having enough means for people to find it.
+Having a website is necessary for people to find your business online, but a website by itself is no longer enough.
+Establishing a social media presence it not only provides another means for people to find you online but also proves that you are reputable.
+While some established small businesses opened before the digital age may get a pass, a newer business will flounder without having enough means for people to find it.

 A Cost-Effective Way to Grow Your Following